CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

   - Latino (any race)
   - All others (grouped)

-And for everyone we’re considering affordable 30%, not the sliding scale they used in the DC report.
+**Add flag for any inhabitant with a disability (should this be further pared down by type, e.g., ambulatory vs. sensory vs. other vs. none?)**

 ## Define income bands

-Would it be preferable to set these as prettier breaks, or use the CT numbers for all counties?
+Would it be better to use pretty breaks or the same breaks for all counties?
+I’m leaving it as-is, assuming we will put just CT in the main report text but include counties in the appendix.

-**A better chart here would be color coded segments indicating each group’s range, with each area on a new row.
-Could use arrow ends or something to communicate the top and bottom.
-Come back to this idea.**

 <table>